6 tips to make your diamond ring look bigger than it actually is.

 You may not have believed that statement before, but when it comes to diamonds it’s really true!
 Did you know that there is actually no such thing as a diamond’s “carat size?”
 A diamond’s carat actually refers to the weight of the diamond, rather than the size!
 So instead of worrying about how many carats the diamond is, you’re better off focusing on the cut of the diamond.
 The cut determines how the stone catches the light.
 When the diamond has a better quality cut, the stone is more brilliant and therefore gives the impression of being larger than it actually is.

 The shape of the diamond has a huge influence on how big the rock looks.
 If you want to increase the size of the diamond, or rather the size that the diamond appears to be, consider the diamond shape.
-For a more noticeable stone which seems bigger than it is, go for an elongated, fancy shape such as oval, emerald, marquise, or pear.
-If you put a 1 carat round diamond next to a 1 carat emerald-cut diamond, the emerald shape will appear larger and can cost substantially less.
+For a more noticeable stone that seems bigger than it is, go for an elongated shape like oval, emerald, marquise, or pear.
+If you put a 1-carat round diamond next to a 1-carat emerald-cut diamond, the emerald shape will appear larger and can cost substantially less.

 There’s a reason why halos are such a popular choice for brides today.
 Halos consist of tiny diamonds surrounding the larger, center stone, creating the illusion of one very big diamond.
 Plus, they’re beautiful and extra sparkly!

 If your goal is to make the ring the main event, opt for a white metal.
 The stone will reflect off of white gold or platinum bands, creating more shine than yellow or rose gold bands.
 If you’re still determined to get a rose or yellow gold ring, no worries!
 You can get whatever metal you like on the band and still choose white gold prongs.
 That way, the white gold will shine through the diamond, giving the rock a bigger appearance.